regholl2023/Finance-TradingBot-AI/README.md

-# Automated Stock Trading using Alpaca API and TensorFlow
+# Automated Stock Trading using Alpaca API, TensorFlow And Jenkins

 This project aims to automate stock trading using the **Alpaca API** for real-time market data and trade execution. **TensorFlow** is used for implementing machine learning models, while different trading strategies, including the **Supertrend** indicator, are being tested to optimize trade performance.
 The code is designed to run automatically and execute trades based on defined strategies.